Ace of Aces (picture book game)

-Ace of Aces is a two-player combat picture book game designed by Alfred Leonardi and first published in 1980 by Nova Game Designs.
+Ace of Aces is a two-player combat picture book game designed by Alfred Leonardi and first published in 1980 by Gameshop (later Nova Game Designs).

 Gameplay

 Each set includes a pair of small books, one for each player (generally marked 'German' and 'Allied').
 These are like gamebooks in that instead of reading through them, a person is 'at' one particular page, and the book represents a World War I fighter.
 Each player turns to the same page number in his book; the illustration on that page shows the view from the cockpit of his airplane, looking at the opponent.
 Along the bottom of the page is a series of maneuvers that can be performed, with page numbers listed under them (while the page numbers are different with each page, the maneuvers are constant).

 Each player selects a maneuver.
 Both players then announce the corresponding numbers.
 Each player turns to the page number announced by the opponent, looks up his own maneuver there, and turns to the page number listed under it.
 After both players have done this, they are on the same (new) page, looking at new views of each other.
 The process is repeated until one player has maneuvered his opponent into the sights of his guns and can shoot him down.

 The maneuvers in both books are the same, with each set representing a range of aircraft with similar handling characteristics.
 Different sets are completely compatible with each other and can be used together, as long as opposing books are selected.

 The maneuvers map onto a hex board, meaning that players were able to use figures on such a board to represent their current positions relative to each other.

 Additionally, a single player can in essence "fly solo" by picking up any single book and executing maneuvers.
 The result is not unlike using the aircraft pictured in the book's pages as a fixed, non-moving spatial reference point.
 This provides an easy way for newcomers to the game to get a feel for what each maneuver does, and hence a reasonably quick way to get up to a competitive level of play against opponents.

 Gameplay could further be customized by using an included sheet of rules which provided for "intermediate" and "advanced" games.
 These games added factors such as altitude difference, ammunition supply, wind speed, and jammed guns to the basic game (which assumed the guns always worked and had an endless supply of ammunition, and that the players would fly at the same altitude throughout in still air).

 The game was popular and simple to learn, and it could be played anywhere as no table is required.